fieldtrip/website/references_to_review_papers_and_teaching_material.md

 Richard Johnson has written a [MATLAB style guide](https://nl.mathworks.com/matlabcentral/fileexchange/46056-matlab-style-guidelines-2-0) that explains how to write code that is more likely to be correct, understandable, sharable and maintainable.

+ Marijn van Vliet gives [Seven quick tips for analysis scripts in neuroimaging](https://doi.org/10.1371/journal.pcbi.1007358) that describe how to organize your code, your data, and how to use visualizations to check intermediary results.

 ## Data Sharing

 For data sharing we recommend that you consider organizing your data along the lines of the [BIDS standard](http://bids.neuroimaging.io).
 See [The brain imaging data structure, a format for organizing and describing outputs of neuroimaging experiments](http://www.nature.com/articles/sdata201644) for an introduction and [MEG-BIDS, the brain imaging data structure extended to magnetoencephalography](https://www.nature.com/articles/sdata2018110).
 The **[data2bids](/reference/data2bids)** function helps to organize your data in the BIDS structure.